ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 One way of enforcing unit test coverage with a project on GitHub is to use the
 codecov.io to enforce minimum patch (and optionally project) coverage.
 As this
-application is already available to the `PyAnsys Organization
+application is already available to the `PyAnsys GitHub Organization`_, simply add the
-<https://github.com/pyansys>`_, simply add the following to the root directory
-of your repository:
+following to the root directory of your repository:

 **/codecov.yml**